 There are several substitutions you can make for these low carb keto cookies.
 In place of the chunky peanut butter, you can use a thick almond butter and add a handful of your favorite nuts.
 If you can’t find a thicker almond butter, put the jar in the fridge overnight to harden before using.
 In place of the Swerve, you can use any low carb natural sweetener that you want.
 Coconut sugar is a good paleo sweetener option but will increase the overall carb count.

-Check out some of my other favorite keto dessert recipes:
+In addition to these Chocolate Peanut Butter Bacon Cookies, Check out some of my other favorite keto cookie recipes:

 - Keto Flourless Chewy Double Chocolate Chip Cookies